Each product recommendations widget has an advanced section of settings in order to better display the products you want:

 - transactional emails (the trigger event)

-- merchandising campaigns when you check: These campaign is based on viewitem or viewcategory event.
+- this campaign is based on viewitem or viewcategory event.

 Matching products with similar properties is possible for any algorithm to be set manually if you enter product attributes names.
 For example: